Skip to main content Skip to home page

 Training

 An online learning module has been developed that explains the process for web portal users, such as legal practitioners, Victoria Police, health practitioners and other court stakeholders.
-Please note at this time the functionality to request a ‘court hearing’ has not been activated.
+Please note that the functionality to request a court hearing is not currently available.

 Go to the online learning module.